gardener/landscaper-service/docs/architecture/architecture-and-security.md

 #### Controlling user access to the Resource-Shoot-Cluster

-In the namespace ls-users there  exists one customer resource *subjects* of type [SubjectList](../../pkg/apis/core/v1alpha1/types_subjectlist.go).
+In the namespace ls-users there exists one custom resource *subjects* of type [SubjectList](../../pkg/apis/core/v1alpha1/types_subjectlist.go).

 ```bash